smwesten-usgs/swb2/doc/src/raw/0003c10_soil_moisture_retention.md

 #### Thornthwaite-Mather {#sm_thornthwaite_mather}

+In the late 1940s and early 1950s, C.W.
+Thornthwaite and his associates studied plant growth, and water utilization.
+As a result of this work, Thornthwaite observed that the relation between the actual ET to potential ET ratio and the soil moisture was linear [@fig:aet_to_pet_thornthwaite].

 The first versions of SWB included full tabularized versions of the soil-moisture retention function, along with methods to interpolate between the various table values.
-The original published Thornthwaite-Mather [-@thornthwaite_instructions_1957] method also introduces a variable (accumulated potential water loss, APWL) to track the cumulative unmet potential evapotranspiration as a way to make calculation simpler.
-Ultimately, the many steps involved in the published method are designed to estimate actual evapotranspiration as directly proportional to the soil moisture relative to field capacity +@fig:aet_to_pet_thornthwaite.
+The original published Thornthwaite-Mather [-@thornthwaite_instructions_1957] method also introduces a variable (accumulated potential water loss, APWL) to track the cumulative unmet potential evapotranspiration; this term was developed in an age before easy access to computers and calculators, and, when used with the table values, made calculation of the daily water balance simpler.

-![ Thornthwaite [-@thornthwaite_approach_1948] soil-moisture retention function. file: Actual_ET__FAO56.png]( ../images/Actual_ET__Thornthwaite.png ) {width=4.5in #fig:aet_to_pet_thornthwaite}
+![ Thornthwaite [-@thornthwaite_approach_1948] soil-moisture retention function. file: Actual_ET__FAO56.png]( ../images/Actual_ET__Thornthwaite.png ) {#fig:aet_to_pet_thornthwaite width=4.5in}

+The process of calculating daily soil moisture by means of tabular values and by use of fitted equations is given in the appendix.
+Current versions of the code update the soil moisture value by means of the relation derived below.
 Daily soil moisture may be estimated from this relation by first defining the instantaneous soil evapotranspiration as equal to the change in storage:

 $$et_a =  - \frac{{d\theta }}{{dt}}$$ {#eq:SM_TM_deriv_001}